faizahkh/DATA3402.Spring.2025/README.md

 * I decided to go ahead and use a code that would be able to showcase all the graphs with their respective categories and features, and the letters that correspond to the variables.
 There is a distinct measure of multiple types of features and frequencies of each characteristic of the mushrooms and how to use it for training dataset.
 * ![frequency](color.png)
 # Problem
-* The input were: mushroom characteristics and features
+* The inputs were: mushroom characteristics and features
 * Output was: prediction of being edible as a mushroom
 * Model: Basic decision tree classification since it made value simpler to understand and code with through cleaned up data.
 * Trained with normal parameters, no hyper tuning parameters used.